vanzin/jEdit/doc/README.txt

 * About jEdit

-jEdit is a cross platform programmer's text editor written in Java. jEdit requires Java 2 version 1.7 or later.
+jEdit is a cross platform programmer's text editor written in Java. jEdit requires Java 7 Runtime or later.
 It will not run with earlier versions of Java.

 jEdit comes with full online help; to read it, select 'jEdit Help' from